xingyaoww/gif-reply/data/README.md

 - `child_gif_id`: hash ID of the replied GIF (hash for a GIF can be calculated using `python3 data/hash_gif.py`)
 - `set`: whether this reply is a `train` or `test` sample

-This downloaded dataset lacks serveral data fields for model training, following the instructions below to prepare the complete version of GIF reply dataset.
+NOTE: This downloaded dataset lacks serveral data fields for model training, following the instructions below to prepare the complete version of GIF reply dataset.

-### Preparation
+### Prepare the `gif-reply-dataset.csv`
 First, [Get access to the Twitter Official API](https://developer.twitter.com/en/docs/twitter-api/getting-started/getting-access-to-the-twitter-api).

 After obtained access to Twitter API, create `twitter_credential.json` and filling your credentials in that file: